 During the tempering process, the carbon atoms move out of the spaces between the iron atoms in the martensite to form the iron carbide particles.
 The strain within the martensite is relieved as the carbon atoms move out from between the iron atoms in the martensite.
 This results in an improvement in the steel toughness, at the expense of reduced strength.

 The amount of tempering required depends on the particular application in which the steel will be used.
 In some cases, toughness is not important, so tempering at a low temperature for a short period of time is acceptable.
 In cases where very strong and tough steel is required a high carbon steel tempered at a high temperature might be used.

-More information about steel heat treating is in our online, on-demand courses Principles of Metallurgy or Metallurgy of Steel Heat Treating.
+Learn more about about steel heat treating is in our Steel Metallurgy and Steel Through Hardening courses.
 The book Steels: Processing, Structure, and Performance by George Krauss provides a comprehensive discussion of steel heat treating.